 The terms defined in TS 22.137 [2] apply to this study.

-Sensing Service Consumer: The entity that may consume the Sensing Result.
-The Sensing Service Consumer may also request the Sensing Result.
+Sensing Service Consumer: The entity that may initiate the sensing service to obtain the Sensing Result.

 Sensing Entity: The Sensing Entity referring to a Sensing Transmitter or to a Sensing Receiver.